AI Companion Security and Privacy

 Consistent with Zoom’s Privacy Statement, Zoom employees may not access or use customer content, including meeting, webinar, messaging, or email content (specifically, audio, video, files, in-meeting whiteboards, messaging, or email content), any content generated or shared as part of other collaborative features (such as out-of-meeting whiteboards), or content generated by AI Companion, unless authorized by the account owner or administrator of the account hosting the Zoom product or service where the customer content was generated, or as required for legal, safety, or security reasons.

 Zoom’s federated approach to AI utilizes multiple AI models and AI services to provide its AI Companion features.
-Below is a summary of the models used for AI Companion.
-AI Companion strategically leverages these models to provide high-quality results in response to users’ interactions with Zoom’s product.
+Below is a summary of the models used by AI Companion.

 • Zoom-hosted models

-• Anthropic models (e.g., Claude 3.5)
+• Anthropic models (e.g., Claude 4.1 or later)

-• OpenAI models (e.g., GPT-4, DALL·E 3)
+• OpenAI models (e.g., GPT-5.1 or later)

-Zoom uses Perplexity to provide web content search results for AI Companion.
 Changes to the models used in federation can occur at any time to improve the service or resolve issues and outages.
 In addition, maintenance of the models hosted by Zoom may include changes to their capabilities and responses.
-Customers on Zoom-hosted Models Only will not utilize external models in the event of an outage or other service interruption.

-After providing the AI Companion service, Zoom may retain the customer content (see tables below) for up to 30 days for support and debugging purposes* unless a longer retention period is required by applicable law, including for trust and safety purposes, or based on customer request or account settings.
+In general, Zoom stores and retains customer content and personal data for as long as required to engage in the uses described in its Privacy Statement, unless a longer retention period is required by applicable law, including for reasons such as trust and safety.
 In the context of data retention and processing, “trust and safety purposes” refers to measures taken to protect the safety and integrity of a service and its users.
 This involves retaining certain data for a period of time to help prevent abuse and misuse.
 Additional information on Zoom’s Trust and Safety processes may be found in Zoom's Safety Center.
-In addition, certain content may be stored in accordance with the customer’s retention settings or policies, as described under “Customer Data Storage and Retention” and in the tables below.
+Content that would ordinarily be retained by the associated Zoom services is stored in accordance with the customer’s retention settings or policies.
+Customers may choose Zoom’s retention period for some of the AI Companion outputs for their account, including as described in the feature sections below.
+See also “Managing Meeting Summary Transcripts” below.

 AI Companion Features